Snapchat/KeyDB-docs/docs/config-file.md

 ################################## NETWORK #####################################

-# By default, if no "bind" configuration directive is specified, Redis listens
+# By default, if no "bind" configuration directive is specified, KeyDB listens
 # for connections from all the network interfaces available on the server.
 # It is possible to listen to just one or multiple selected interfaces using
 # the "bind" configuration directive, followed by one or more IP addresses.